Edward J. Dumoulin

 Download vcard for Edward J. Dumoulin edumoulin@goldmanismail.com

-• Gadolinium Retention Contrast Dye Litigation
+Gadolinium Retention Contrast Dye Litigation

 Represent Bayer in nationwide litigation regarding Bayer’s Magnevist® contrast dye.
 Plaintiffs claim that they developed a variety of injuries as a result of retaining gadolinium in their bodies following use of Bayer’s gadolinium-based contrast agent Magnevist® and other contrast agents during MRI procedures.
-Secured dozens of voluntary dismissals, in addition to court-ordered dismissals, over the course of the litigation.

 • In re Gadolinium-Based Products Liability Litigation (J.P.M.L.)
 Defeated plaintiffs’ petition to create an MDL before the Judicial Panel on Multidistrict Litigation.